dmd-program/dmd-100/projects/ritual.md

 # Ritual

+For this project, you will go though a human-centered design process to

 For this project, you will create a ritual that can help you modify or improve some aspect of daily life.
 By the end of the project, you will have created a prototype mobile app interface.

 Linked topics: self design